Useful Notes: Nintendo 64

 - Cartridges sizes ranged from 4MB (Dr. Mario 64, Charlie Blasts Territory) to 64MB (Resident Evil 2, Pokemon Stadium 2, and Conkers Bad Fur Day).

 - Once through all that, the system supported a maximum cartridge capacity of 64 MB.
-At first glace, this doesn't seem so bad, but the reality was that larger capacity carts cost more to produce, so most developers had to make do with smaller sizes.
+At first glace, this doesn't seem so bad, as games on the Playstation like Ridge Racer would load all of its contents into RAM and run solely on it, but the reality was that larger capacity carts cost more to produce (and indeed so, as carts comprise of complex circuitry which would be expensive to produce anyway), so most developers had to make do with smaller sizes.
 When developers did opt for these larger carts, they passed the increased cost onto consumers, resulting in games that were often $20-30 more expensive than those on competing systems.

 Add-Ons and Expansions